-E-xploitation | Chapter 1: The Blue Rush
+E-xploitation Chapter 1: The blue rush

 The clean energy revolution is taking center stage in most developed countries around the world.
 With it, the consumption of light chargeable batteries is increasing exponentially.
 Cellphones, Laptops and now electric vehicles, solar panels and other forms of renewable energy are creating an increasing demand for certain minerals.
 Amongst them, cobalt.
 With two thirds of the world’s supply, Congo ( DRC ) is taking a leading place in this race for raw materials.
 But as is usually the case on the African continent, very little benefits are being offered to the Congolese people.